tc39/proposal-export-default-from/README.md

 This presents a developer experience where it is expected that replacing the word `import` with `export` will always provide this symmetric behavior.

+However, when there is a gap in this symmetry, it can lead to confusing behavior:

+> "I would like to chime in with use-case evidence.
+When I began using ES6 (via
+> babel) and discovered imports could be re-exported I assumed the feature set
+> would be symmetrical only to find out quite surprisingly that it was not.
+I
+> would love to see this spec round out what I believe is a slightly incomplete
+> feature set in ES6."
+>
+> - @jasonkuhrt
+>
+> "I also bumped into this and even thought this was a bug in Babel."
+>
+> - @gaearon

 ### Proposed addition:

 The proposed addition follows this same symmetric pattern: